-Pediatric patients (below 18 years of age)
+Paediatric patients (below 18 years of age)

-Cataflam tablets are not recommended for use in children and adolescents below 14 years of age.
-For treatment in children and adolescents below 14 years of age oral drops or suppositories of diclofenac 12.5mg and 25mg could be used.
-For adolescents aged 14 years and over, a daily dose of 75 to 100 mg is usually sufficient.
+Catafast 50 mg powder for oral solution is not recommended for use in children and adolescents below 14 years of age.
+For treatment in children and adolescents below 14 years of age, oral drops and suppositories of diclofenac 12.5 mg and 25 mg are available.

+For adolescents aged 14 years and over, 50 to 100 mg daily are usually sufficient, given as 1 to 2 divided doses.

 The maximum daily dose of 150 mg should not be exceeded.
-The total daily dose should generally be divided in 2 to 3 doses.

-The use of Cataflam (all forms) in migraine attacks has not been established in children and adolescents.
+The use of Catafast 50 mg powder for oral solution in migraine attacks has not been established in children and adolescents.

-Geriatric patients (aged 65 years or above)
+Geriatric patients (aged 65 or above)

 No adjustment of the starting dose is generally required for elderly patients.
 However, caution is indicated on basic medical grounds, especially for frail elderly patients or those with a low body weight (see section 4.4 Special warnings and precautions for use).
+[186]

-Congestive heart failure (NYHA-I) or significant cardiovascular risk factors
+Congestive Heart Failure (NYHA-I) or significant cardiovascular risk factors

-Patients with congestive heart failure (NYHA-I) or significant risk factors for cardiovascular disease should be treated with Cataflam only after careful consideration and only at doses \leq 100mg daily if treated for more than 4 weeks (see section 4.4 Special warnings and precautions for use).
+Patients with congestive heart failure (NYHA-I) or significant risk factors for cardiovascular disease should be treated with Catafast only after careful consideration and only at doses $\leq 100$ mg daily if treated for more than 4 weeks (see section 4.4 Special warnings and precautions for use)